cruzgodar/wilson/README.md

 Each controller has the following fields:

 - `handedness`: `"left"`, `"right"`, or `"none"`.
 - `grip`: the transform matrix for where the controller is held, relative to the session's reference space, in the form of a column-major `Float32Array`.
-Wilson overwrites it every frame, so copy it if it needs to outlive a frame. `null` on a frame where the controller isn't tracked, or for input sources that don't have a position, such as gaze.
+Wilson overwrites it every frame, so copy it if it needs to outlive a frame. `null` on a frame where the controller isn't tracked, and always `null` for input sources with no grip space, such as gaze.
-- `targetRay`: identical to `grip`, but for the orientation of the controller instead of its position.
+- `targetRay`: the same, but for the ray the controller points along, whose -Z axis is the pointing direction.
+Unlike `grip`, every input source has one.
 - `buttons`: an object with a state for each button in the `xr-standard` mapping — `trigger`, `squeeze`, `touchpad`, `thumbstick`, `a`, and `b`, the last two being the ones labeled X and Y on a left controller.
 Each has `pressed` and an analog `value` in `[0, 1]`, which is only ever 0 or 1 on anything but the trigger and the squeeze.
 Use `onButtonDown` and `onButtonUp` if you need to detect changes.
 - `thumbstick`: an `[x, y]` pair, with forward being positive `y`.
+- `inputSource`: the underlying `XRInputSource`, for anything Wilson doesn't wrap.
 - `pulse(intensity: number, duration: number)`: fires the device's haptics at an intensity in `[0, 1]` for a duration in milliseconds, resolving to whether it actually happened.
 Resolves to `false` on devices without haptics.
 - `inputSource`: the underlying `XRInputSource`.